-Every time they see a deer, they are jacked.
+Every time they see a deer, they're jacked up.
 The only reservation this person has about taking a deer is the process of what happens next.
-He knows a deer gets gutted before it gets processed, but he isn't too sure about it.
+He knows a deer carcass gets gutted before it gets processed, but he isn't too sure about it.

 The last thing I want to do is scare off a new hunter because of something he doesn't want to do.
-However, I feel it's the obligation of the hunter to handle the game animal themselves, or they shouldn't be hunting.
+However, I feel it's the obligation of the hunter to handle the game animal themselves.
+If they don't want to field dress a deer, I don't think they shouldn't be hunting.

 I'll happily show him how, but he has to take over after that.

 How many times are you going to gut a deer for a buddy until you tell them it's time to put up or shut up?